 But, it is best known for its role in the maintenance of calcium metabolism and bone health.
 Much literature has emerged over recent years to reveal the problem of vitamin D deficiency and the importance of its treatment.

-This module is composed of 10 assessment questions and will test the user's understanding of typical clinical scenarios relating to vitamin D deficiency, diagnosis and management.
+This module is composed of 11 assessment questions and will test your understanding of typical clinical scenarios relating to vitamin D deficiency, diagnosis and management.

-On completion of this resource, you should have an improved understanding of:
+On completion of this module, you will have an improved understanding of:

 The signs and symptoms of vitamin D deficiency

 The approaches to the treatment of vitamin D deficiency and to what target levels to treat